 12. Income and financial resource s of children.
 Income/Resources Amount \$ \$ 13.
 Child support adjustments req □ parenting time adjustment □ income tax consideration □ special needs □ other: □ long o □ overa ment past majority listance parenting time Il financial conditions 14.
-All other personal property including retirement benefits (including but not limited to qualified plans such as profit-sharing, pension, IRA, 401(k), or other savings-type employee benefits, nonqualified plans, and deferred income plans), and ownership thereof (joint or individual), including policies of insurance, identified as to nature or description, ownership (joint or individual), and actual or estimated value.
-Joint or Individual Amount \$ \$ \$ \$ THE FO DLLOWING NEED NOT BE F URNISHED IN POST JUDGMENT PROCEDU JRES.
+All other personal property incas profit-sharing, pension, IRA deferred income plans), and or identified as to nature or described.
+A, 401(k), or other saving whership thereof (joint ngs-type employee benefi or individual), including its, nonqualified plans, and policies of insurance, Joint or Individual Amount \$ \$ \$ \$ THE FO DLLOWING NEED NOT BE F URNISHED IN POST JUDGMENT PROCEDU JRES.
 15. List real property identified as to description, owners hip (joint or individual) a and actual or estimated value.
 Property Description Owners hip Actual/Estimated Value 16.
 Identify the property, if any, a by a will or inheritance. cquired by each of the parties prior to marriage or acquired during marriage Property Description Ownership Source of Ownership Actual/ Estimated Value 17.
 List debt obligations, including name or names of payor or paydentify the encumbered properties. yors and payees, baland Debt Obligati Payee Balance Payment Due Rate Encumbered Property